<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Athletic Apparel]]></category>

-<guid isPermaLink="false">https://merciersports.com/how-often-should-you-replace-a-sports-bra/</guid>
+<guid isPermaLink="false">https://merciersports.com/what-is-wicking-fabric/</guid>

-<p>The post <a href="https://merciersports.com/how-often-should-you-replace-a-sports-bra/">How often should you replace a sports bra?</a> appeared first on <a href="https://merciersports.com">Clothing, Footwear &amp; Sports Blog | Guides, Trends &amp; Gear Insights</a>.</p>
+<p>The post <a href="https://merciersports.com/what-is-wicking-fabric/">What is wicking fabric?</a> appeared first on <a href="https://merciersports.com">Clothing, Footwear &amp; Sports Blog | Guides, Trends &amp; Gear Insights</a>.</p>

 ]]></description>